You’ve landed here so you must be wondering how to stop boots from rubbing ankles because it’s certainly a mood killer!

 How To Stop Shoes From Rubbing Heels

-Here are some tips on how to stop shoes from rubbing the back of your heels:
+Here are some tips on how to stop shoes from rubbing the back of your heels or prevent shoes from rubbing heel:

 1. Put on liner socks as a barrier between your stockings and the heel